Paralegal Schools in Arkansas

 - 0 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 2 ABA approved paralegal degree programs in Arkansas.
+- There are 2 not-for-profit ABA-approved paralegal degree programs in Arkansas.

 - Highest graduation rate: National Park Community College 32%.1

 - Highest transfer-out rate: NorthWest Arkansas Community College 23%.1